 Break broad features into sub-tasks.
 For example, a “User Account” feature might include:

 Itemizing prevents missed work and protects revenue from unbilled scope creep.
-Consider adding links to internal templates to speed consistent breakdowns: estimation templates and checklists.
+Consider linking to internal templates to speed consistent breakdowns: [/tools/estimation-templates].

 Building a Smart Contingency Buffer